venksrid001/cowrie/architecture-design.md

 ### 4.5 Scenarios

-The two main scenarios that have been highlighted, are Opening/Saving files using the text editor, and correct/dynamic output with regards to the whoami command.
+The two main scenarios that have been highlighted, are Opening/Saving files using the text editor, and correct/dynamic output with regards to the "locate" command.
 Proper support for these two scenarios would ensure that our minimum viable product is completed.

 #### 4.5.1 Opening Files/Saving Files with the Text Editor